viega/hatrack/docs/sets.md

 8. If the compare-and-swap fails due to a migration being in progress, we `retire` the unused memory cell, complete our migration, then retry the operation from the beginning.

-9. If the compare-and-swap fails due to another thread succeeding, we take the same approach we did with our dictionary, in that we consider ourself to have been installed RIGHT before the thread that won.
-Here, we must also `retire` the unused memory cell.
+9. If the compare-and-swap fails due to another thread succeeding, we take the same approach we did with our dictionary, in that we consider ourself to have been installed RIGHT before the thread that won, but replaced so fast that no other thread will ever get to read our value.
+Here, we must also `retire` the unused memory cell[^1].

 10. If our compare-and-swap succeeded, we call `commit_write()` on our own record.

+11. If, prior to the compare and swap, the `HELP_REMOVE` flag was set in the state, then we set our creation epoch based on the time of our write committment.

-11. We call the `set_creation_epoch()` helper on our own record.
+12. Otherwise, we call the `set_creation_epoch()` helper on our own record, which will ensure the record below has its creation epoch set, if necessary.

-12. Finally, we call the `retire()` operation on that previous record.
+13. Finally, we call the `retire()` operation on that previous record, if there was a previous record.

 In this scheme, the compare-and-swap operation where we install our record is **not** our linearization point.
 The linearization point is when some thread successfully installs a write committment into the record.